-Stop here for a bite to eat after taking in the stunning views of the Alhambra from the Mirador de San Nicolás.
-The innovative and modern cuisine at Estrellas de San Nicolás is both surprising and delightful.
-Enjoy the views of the Alhambra from the terrace on top of this historic building, which was the childhood home of the late flamenco star Enrique Morente.
+The innovative and modern cuisine at Estrellas de San Nicolás is both surprising and delightful, and it’s the perfect place to enjoy a bite to eat after taking in the stunning views of the Alhambra from the Mirador de San Nicolás.
+Enjoy the panoramas of the Alhambra from the terrace on top of this historic building, which was the childhood home of the late flamenco star Enrique Morente.

 Address: Callejón Atarazana Vieja, 1

 Enjoy a traditional Moroccan meal at Tajine Elvira, located on the way downhill from the lower Albayzín back to the city center.
-The flavors of Morocco are exquisite in dishes like chicken pastela (our favorite!).
+The flavors of Morocco are exquisite in dishes like chicken pastela, which will transport you to northern Africa in a single bite.
 The owners are native Moroccans who want to preserve their restaurant as an authentic and traditional establishment, so they don’t serve alcohol.

 Address: Calle Elvira, 46